HwWobbe/WipHww/README.md

 # WipHww

+* link to AdManCa & DataFix & ...
-* setup the newest CurbSide version
+* evaluate the newest CurbSide version
 * Re-test the S3 environment
 * investigate and repair TW5 saveFails at Dfx.
 Confirmed these are local to SysH and may be SysD Azure interactions.
 * integrate Azure and S3 into my workFlow